 This article is written for those who want to get better at using price to earnings ratios (P/E ratios).
-We'll show how you can use Ameren Corporation's (NYSE:AEE) P/E ratio to inform your assessment of the investment opportunity.
-Based on the last twelve months, Ameren's P/E ratio is 23.15.
-That is equivalent to an earnings yield of about 4.3%.
+To keep it practical, we'll show how Ameren Corporation's (NYSE:AEE) P/E ratio could help you assess the value on offer.
+Ameren has a P/E ratio of 22.01, based on the last twelve months.
+That corresponds to an earnings yield of approximately 4.5%.

 How Do You Calculate Ameren's P/E Ratio?

 The formula for price to earnings is: